-Emissions during this eight-year span have been characterized by two different intervals.
+Over the period 2013 - 2020, Ireland cumulatively exceeded its emissions reduction target by approximately 12 million tonnes carbon dioxide equivalent (Mt CO_2 eq)13.
+The target was to reduce ESD emissions by 20% by 2020, in comparison to 2005 levels.
+However, only a 7% reduction was achieved.
+Emissions during this eight-year span have been characterised by two different intervals.
 During the period 2013 to 2015 greenhouse gas emissions were below the ESD targets.
-However, the EPA found that Ireland has exceeded its annual limits for five consecutive years from 2016 to 2020.
-2020 estimates indicate an annual deficit of 6.7 Mt CO2 eq.
+However, Ireland exceeded its annual limits for five consecutive years from 2016 to 2020.